A Matter of Perspective

 Occasionally…generally only when the fishing is either very good or very bad, we take a moment to recognize what is truly happening all around us for what it is – a miracle.
 Whether you believe the universe is a collection of random sub-atomic collisions or holds the very fingerprints of God – life – all life - is miraculous.
 If you never realized this then you simply haven’t been paying attention.

 I stood at the gravesite of my niece and weeks later my nephew.
-There were some flowers, their were some candles, a number of friends and relations trying to say what no one knows to say, a poster with a picture of the baby, and a tiny white coffin – smaller than the box my last pair of sandals came in.
-I was afraid to look at it, and wanted to punch the person who had made it.
-That is how a mind protects itself.
-Thinking about what was inside was too much, so I thought about hurting the person who made their livelihood from building such things, a stupid lie to block an honest truth.
+There were some flowers, their were some candles, a number of friends and relations trying to say what no one knows to say, a poster with a picture of the baby, and a tiny white coffin - smaller than the box my last pair of sandals came in.

 Then there was the helplessness.
-There is nothing like the struggles of a one-pound child to make even the largest, strongest man feel absolutely helpless.
 I’m not sure there is anything worse than not being able to help the person you most want to help.
+Physical pain is nothing by comparison.
 I felt it, and looking at my brother’s knuckles I know he did as well.
 Still, I believe it was only the merest fraction of what their father felt.
-A man who would have done anything, but there simply wasn’t a damn thing he could have done.
+A man who would have done anything, but there wasn’t a damn thing he could have done.
+It was then that I had the single most inappropriate thought of my life.
+I thought about the Maury show - and the countless men who danced when they learned they weren’t fathers or lamented when they were.
+Justice doesn’t exist.
+Here is a guy who wanted nothing more than to have his family to work and struggle for them, to literally give his life for them.
+But no, that’s not part of the plan.

-Personally, I want to believe it.
-I would love to say definitively that I know the world and the children of the world rest in wiser more able hands than mine.
-When things happen, it is for a reason.
-Good can grow from and ultimately defeat evil, and the sufferings we all must endure today are for happier tomorrows.
-Yet, if I said that now it would be only words, perhaps wishes, but not something that I know or believe without doubt.
-Faith is a gift.
-To some it is freely offered, to others hard won.
-I just know that at present it is something I lack, and too precious and important to claim otherwise.
-I’m not sure how a person who lacks faith earns it, but I’m pretty sure lying about it isn’t the way to go.
-Probably the natural downside to living inside your head and thinking over-much, thoughts drown out what the heart may already know, or want to.
+That’s a pretty big “if” though.
+A two-letter word that can define a person’s entire out look on the universe.
+I want to believe it.
+I would love to say definitively that I know the world and the children of the world rest in stronger more able hands than mine.
+Yet, if I said that today it would be only words, perhaps a wish, but not something that I know or believe without doubt.
+Faith is a gift, to some freely offered, and to others hard won.
+I just know that at present it is something I lack, and too precious to claim otherwise.
+Probably the downside to living inside your head and thinking over-much, thoughts drown out what the heart may already know.